About

 It is one thing to complete a course and then rest on your laurels in the knowledge that you have ticked the right boxes.
 It is another to continue to develop once the course is done and one common method of continuing over time is through CPD.
 The following are a series of examples of formal workshops attended to develop my coaching since beginning my coaching career.

 • Coaching Climbing Movement.
 October 2023.
-A workshop run by experienced and well-established climbing coach John Kettle in Kendal covering ideas on coaching technique to all abilities.
+The first of two of John Kettle’s workshops (an experienced and well-established climbing coach in Kendal) covering ideas on coaching technique to all abilities.

 • Climbing Tactics: Physical and Mental.
 October 2023.
 A day of theory and practical exercises exploring rock climbing tactics and how to coach them, including route reading, anxiety management, visualisation, injury management, breathing, pacing and goal setting.